intelligence38000/android-docs/src/pages/maps/overview/annotations.md

   />
 }}

 If you have intentions to update a marker rather than completely removing it, the SDK provides a few update methods.
 Using these mean less boilerplate code and an increase in performance since you are only updating the marker.
-Using these update APIs, you can create animating markers using a [ValueAnimator](https://developer.android.com/reference/android/animation/ValueAnimator.html) for example.
-The APIs for updating either the marker position or icon bitmap are found inside of your marker object reference.
+Using these update APIs, you can create animating markers using a [`ValueAnimator`](https://developer.android.com/reference/android/animation/ValueAnimator.html) for example.
+You can find the APIs for updating either the marker position or icon bitmap inside your marker object reference.

 {{